Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (27) A firearm control card holder having more

-firearms in his or her immediate possession than he or she can reasonably exercise control over.
+firearms in the holder's immediate possession than the holder can reasonably exercise control over.

 (28) Failure to report in writing to the Department,